mailjet/mailjetBundle/src/Resources/doc/configuration.md

         ...
 ```

-Where `listIdX` is the list id of your MailJet lists, and `yourapp.providerX` is the key of your provider's service that will provide the contacts that need to be synchronized in MailJet.
+Where `listIdX` is the list id of your Mailjet lists, and `yourapp.providerX` is the key of your provider's service that will provide the contacts that need to be synchronized in Mailjet.
 See the documentation on create [your own Contact provider](contact-provider.md).